Retrieval-Augmented Machine Translation with Unstructured Knowledge: Experiments

 Table~\ref{table:main_res} shows the main results of the golden and robustness evaluation settings.
 For each LLM, we evaluate its retrieval-augmented MT performance when giving empty, noisy or golden documents.

-\textbf{Zero-Shot Performance.} Among all backbones, Qwen2.5-14B typically performs best in terms of all metrics followed by Qwen2.5-7B.
-When giving noisy documents to LLMs, the MT performance of all LLMs decreases compared with those of giving empty documents.
-For example, Qwen2.5-7B (w/ empty document) achieves 50.11 BLEU and 84.63 COMET, while the counterparts of Qwen2.5-7B (w/ noisy document) are 48.62 and 83.36.
+\textbf{Zero-Shot Performance.} \modi{Among all backbones, Qwen2.5-14B typically performs best in En$\Rightarrow$Zh while Llama-3-8B performs best in En$\Rightarrow$De.} When giving noisy documents to LLMs, the MT performance of all LLMs decreases compared with those of giving empty documents.
+For example, Qwen2.5-7B (w/ empty document) achieves 50.1 BLEU and 84.6 COMET in En$\Rightarrow$Zh, while the counterparts of Qwen2.5-7B (w/ noisy document) are 48.6 and 83.4.
 This observation indicates the \emph{low robustness of zero-shot LLMs when faced with irrelevant documents}.
 Moreover, when zero-shot LLMs use golden relevant documents as inputs, their MT performances do not increase (compared with those using empty documents) as expected.
-Specifically, the performance slightly decreases with golden English or Chinese documents (rows 9-12 or rows 13-16 vs. rows 1-4); while significantly decreasing with golden German documents (rows 17-20 vs. rows 1-4).
+Specifically, the performance either decreased or remained relatively stable (rows 9-20 vs. rows 1-4).
+Besides, when given German documents in En$\Rightarrow$Zh translation, or given Chinese documents in En$\Rightarrow$De translation, the model performance decreases significantly.
 Thus, \emph{the retrieval-augmented MT ability is limited in zero-shot LLMs, especially when the retrieved documents are in a language beyond the source and the target languages (named a third language)}.

-\textbf{Instruction-Tuning Performance.} After we instruction-tune LLMs on RAGtrans, their MT performance generally increases by a large margin.
-For example, when giving empty documents, SFT Qwen2.5-7B outperforms zero-shot Qwen2.5-7B by 4.53 BLEU, 2.09 COMET, 3.02 GRB and 2.10 GRF.
-In addition, we find that when using golden relevant documents as inputs, SFT LLMs achieve better performance than those using empty documents, indicating that \emph{instruct-tuning on RAGtrans improves LLMs' retrieval-augmented MT ability}.
-Even when giving the relevant documents in a third language, it can bring improvement to model performance. \emph{The model robustness is also enhanced by the instruction tuning}, the given noisy documents do not significantly perturb the model performance.
+\textbf{Instruction-Tuning Performance.} After we tune LLMs on RAGtrans, their MT performance generally increases by a large margin.
+For example, when giving empty documents in En$\Rightarrow$Zh, SFT Qwen2.5-7B outperforms zero-shot Qwen2.5-7B by 4.5 BLEU, 2.1 COMET, 3.0 GRB and 2.1 GRF. \modi{Similarly, in En$\Rightarrow$De, SFT Qwen2.5-7B outperforms zero-shot Qwen2.5-7B by 3.1 BLEU, 3.0 COMET, 6.8 GRB and 5.3 GRF.} In addition, we find that when using golden documents, SFT LLMs achieve better performance than those using empty documents, indicating that \emph{instruct-tuning on RAGtrans improves LLMs' retrieval-augmented MT ability}.
+Even when giving the relevant documents in a third language, it can bring improvement. \emph{The model robustness is also enhanced}, and the given noisy documents do not significantly perturb the model performance.
 This is because a small number of training samples in RAGtrans consist of irrelevant documents as inputs, thus, LLMs can learn to translate source sentences conditioned on both relevant and irrelevant documents.